meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_10_SetupSolution.md

 <br/>

-### Submit the Strem Analytics project to Azrue ###
+### Submit the Strem Analytics project to Azure ###

-The last step is to deploy the solution to Azrue using the [Submit to Azure] button.
+The last step is to deploy the solution to Azure using the [Submit to Azure] button.
 Just select the deployed Stream Analytics job name and press the [Submit] button.

 ![Submit to Azure](media/50_50_SubmitToAzure.png)